El Camino: A Breaking Bad Movie: Editing

-El Caminos rough cut had an original runtime of three hours, with an estimated 30 percent of footage left out of the finished film.
-Gilligan waited until filming completed before entering the cutting room to provide feedback; his initial viewing of editor Skip Macdonald's rough cut was his first time seeing any production footage edited together.
-Macdonald, who worked on Breaking Bad and Better Call Saul, mentioned the necessity of excising and shortening scenes to sustain audience interest while also preventing the film from overextending its runtime.
-He also described maintaining rhythm and pacing without the use of commercial breaks as one of the biggest differences between his work on the film and the two television series.
+The elongated production schedule provided more time for editor Skip Macdonald to work on El Camino's individual scenes and build the film's overall flow.
+Macdonald, who also served as editor on Breaking Bad and Better Call Saul, described maintaining rhythm and pacing without the use of commercial breaks as one of the biggest differences between his work on the film and the two television series.
+He also felt that Gilligan receiving more leeway during filming resulted in more interesting pieces and design shots during the editing process.
+Gilligan waited until filming completed before entering the cutting room to give feedback; his initial viewing of Macdonald's rough cut was his first time seeing any production footage edited together.

+El Camino's rough cut had an original runtime of three hours, with an estimated 30 percent of footage left out of the finished film.
+MacDonald mentioned the necessity of excising scenes to sustain audience interest while also preventing the film from overextending its runtime.
 One story development removed during post-production involved Jesse getting shot in the side during his final showdown with Neil and Casey.
 This would have been followed by Ed Galbraith finding a wounded Jesse at the vacuum store the following morning, the latter subsequently opening his car's trunk to reveal the cash he acquired to fulfill his end of the bargain.
 While Paul asked to keep this sequence in the final cut, Gilligan felt it provided little payoff for the viewers and chose to remove it to let the film reach its conclusion quicker.
 Other scenes shortened for runtime included Jesse further relaxing in his hotel room before meeting with Walter White and an extended sequence of Jesse and Jane during their road trip.
 Gilligan confirmed the deleted and extended scenes would be available as bonus features for El Camino's home video release.